Mark Statman

-Mark Statman (born 1958) is an American writer, translator, and poet.
-He is Emeritus Professor of Literary Studies at Eugene Lang College the New School for Liberal Arts in New York City, where he taught from 1985 to 2016.
-He has published 11 books, 6 of poetry, 3 of translation, and 2 on pedagogy and poetry.
+Mark Statman (1958, New York, NY) is a writer, translator, and poet.
+He is emeritus Professor of Literary Studies at Eugene Lang College the New School for Liberal Arts in New York City, where he taught from 1985 to 2016.
+He has published 13 books, 8 of poetry, 3 of translation, and 2 on pedagogy and poetry.
 His writing has appeared in numerous anthologies and reviews.
+Statman is a dual national of the United States and Mexico.

 Life

 Statman was born in New York City and grew up in Queens and Long Island, NY.
 He studied at Columbia University in New York City with Kenneth Koch, David Shapiro, Barbara Stoler Miller, Burton Watson, and Elaine Pagels, graduating in 1980.
 His book of translations, Black Tulips: The Selected Poems of José María Hinojosa (2012) (a member of the Generation of '27 and part of the surrealist movement in Spain along with Federico García Lorca), was a finalist for the National Translation Award, 2013.
 In his preface to Black Tulips, Willis Barnstone wrote, "Statman's exquisite version is our gift."
 His book of translations of Federico García Lorca's Poet In New York, along with writer and translator Pablo Medina, was called by John Ashbery, "The definitive version of Lorca's masterpiece, in language that is as alive and molten today as was the original."
 He also has taught creative writing to primary and secondary school students on local and national levels and written extensively on that work, included in his book Listener in the Snow: The Practice and Teaching of Poetry (2000).

-Statman has recently translated several contemporary Mexican poets, among them Maria Baranda, Efraín Velasco Sosa Sergio Loo, and Marianna Stephania.He has also translated José Emilio Pacheco and Homero Aridjis.
+Statman has recently translated several contemporary Mexican poets, among them Maria Baranda, Efraín Velasco Sosa Sergio Loo, and Marianna Stephania.
+He has also translated José Emilio Pacheco and Homero Aridjis.

-From the mid 1980s to the mid 1990s, in addition to his work as a poet and teacher, Statman worked as a journalist and cultural critic, contributing to, among others, The Nation, 'In These Times, The Guardian, and The Village Voice.
+From the mid-1980s to the mid-1990s, in addition to his work as a poet and teacher, Statman worked as a journalist and cultural critic, contributing to, among others, The Nation, 'In These Times, The Guardian, and The Village Voice.
 He was a Contributing Writer to Cover from 1989 to 1994.

 Statman has collaborated with other artists, including painter and writer Katherine Koch and composers Dennis Tobenski and Robin O. Berger.

-In November 2017, the board of trustees at The New School promoted Statman to Emeritus Professor, making him the first professor given this distinction at Eugene Lang College, the university's undergraduate division.
+In November 2017, the board of trustees at The New School promoted Statman to emeritus Professor, making him the first professor given this distinction at Eugene Lang College, the university's undergraduate division.